keval-simform123/Playwright-Redbus-BDD-Framework/README.md

-# RedBus Playwright Test Suite
+# RedBus Playwright Automation with Typescript

 A Playwright + TypeScript test project for automating the RedBus website (`https://www.redbus.in`) as a part of the Final Assignment of Playwright Training.